nacht-falter/khandroma/README.md

 - Purple (`#391635`) as the main background colour.
 This colour is used together with black (#111111) as colour gradients for the main section backgrounds, in order to give the site a more dynamic look.

 ### Typography
 - The font "Satellite" designed by Matt Yow, is used as the main font of the website.
-It is a sans serif typeface with a modern but elegant look.
-It is used for the site title, headings (regular for level 1 and 2 headings, uppercase for level 3 headings) and paragraphs.
+It is a sans serif typeface with a modern, yet elegant look.
+It is used for the site title, headings (regular for level 1 and 2 headings, uppercase for level 3 headings) and paragraphs. [(Go to Credits section for font source)](#fonts)
 - As a secondary typeface the font "Prosto", provided by *Google Fonts*, is used for the album title of the latest album release.
 - These two fonts are also used on the cover of the fourth *Khándroma* studio album *Chrystal Math*.
 - The icon library *Font Awesome* is used for additional icons.